ros-navigation/navigation2/nav2_route/README.md

 | 250,000     | 11.36 ms            |
 | 1,000,000   | 44.07 ms            |

 This is in comparison with typical run-times of free-space global planners between 50 ms - 400 ms (depending on environment size and structure).
 Thus, the typical performance of using the route planner - even in truly massive environments to need hundreds of thousands of nodes of interest or importance - is well in excess of freespace planning.
 This enables Nav2 to operate in much larger spaces and still perform global routing.
+There's little reason then to use a heuristic-driven A* when Dikjstra's Algorithm is plenty fast for even massively connected graphs.

 The script used for this analysis can be found in `test/performance_benchmarking.cpp`.